Are both the Father and the Son worshipped in Revelation 5:14?

 the earth and sea and springs of waters” (Rev 14:7).

-This commands us to worship the Creator.
-So, who is the Creator?
+So, we must worship the Creator, but who is He?
 In the New Testament, we read that God created all things “through” His Son (e.g., Heb 1:1-2).
 Is Jesus the Creator?
-For the following reasons, in Revelation, the Father is the Creator:
+For the following reasons, in Revelation, the Father alone is the Creator:

 before Him who sits on the throne … saying,